VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/2_theautomatedway.md

 and our CED Spike2 acquisition system, and we instruct NDI to use that file to synchronize the 2 devices using shift and scale in that file.

-## 1.2.3 Creating a function that creates the daq systems for a lab
+### 1.2.4 Creating a function that creates the daq systems for a lab

 We also write a function that builds the daq systems that we use in our lab.
 This process involves 1) naming the daq system,
 2) specifying the [ndi.daq.reader](link) that is used, 3) specifying any [ndi.daq.metadatareader] if necessary, and
 4) specifying the [ndi.file.navigator](link) to find the files that comprise each epoch.

-If this function here is called with 0 input arguments, then it returns a list of all known daq systems objects for our lab.
+If this function here is called with 0 input arguments, then it returns a list of all known daq systems objects for our lab (`'vhintan', 'vhspike2', 'vhvis_spike2'`).
 Otherwise, if it is called with the name of a daq system that this function knows how to build, it builds it.
 It adds the appropriate [ndi.daq.reader](link), [ndi.daq.metadatareader](link), and [ndi.file.navigator](link).

-#### Code block 1.2.3.1: Content of `+ndi/+setup/+daq/+system/vhlab.m`.
+#### Code block 1.2.4.1: Content of `+ndi/+setup/+daq/+system/vhlab.m`.
 (Do not type into Matlab command line.)

 ```matlab
 function S = vhlab(S, daqsystemname)